 How to find us

 The Museum of Bath Architecture is located at the Countess of Huntingdon’s Chapel which is accessed via a raised pavement from the Paragon.
-From the raised pavement there is level access to the exhibition space, but no level accessible toilets and no disabled toilet facilities.
+From the raised pavement there is level access to the exhibition space.
 The nearest publicly accessible disabled toilet is located in the Assembly Rooms which are run by Bath and North East Somerset Council.